Compositional Dictionaries for Domain Adaptive Face Recognition: Compositional Dictionary Learning

+The $l_0$ norm minimization involved here is NP-hard and usually solved using greedy pursuit algorithms, such as basis pursuit, orthogonal matching pursuit (OMP) \cite{omp,greedgood}, to represent a signal with the best linear combination of $t$ atoms from a dictionary, where $t$ is the sparsity.
+We adopt OMP in the paper.
+OMP is a greedy algorithm that iteratively selects the dictionary atom best correlated with the residual; and then it produces a new approximant by projecting the signal onto atoms already been selected.

+With a base dictionary $\mathbf{D}$ learned using Algorithm~\ref{algo:basedict}, a face image can be decomposed using Algorithm~\ref{algo:coding} into sparse representations $\mathbf{a}$ for the associated pose and $\mathbf{c}$ for illumination, and a domain-invariant sparse representation $\mathbf{b}$ for the subject.
+While minimizing (\ref{dlobj}) in Algorithm~\ref{algo:basedict}, we obtain the learned domain dictionary $\mathbf{D}$, and model codes $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$.
+Each column of $\mathbf{A}$ denotes the sparse representation assigned to a particular pose in the training.
+When a training pose shown at testing, the decomposed pose code $\mathbf{a}$ using Algorithm~\ref{algo:coding} converges to the respective column in $\mathbf{A}$.
+As shown later, testing poses unseen at training are converged to a sparse linear combination of known poses in a consistent way.
+We can observe similar convergence for both subject codes and illumination codes.

 Convergence of Algorithms~\ref{algo:basedict} and~\ref{algo:coding} can be established using the convergence results of k-SVD discussed in \cite{Elad_KSVD}.
-The convergence of both algorithms depends on the success of pursuit algorithms involved in each iteration step.
+Although both algorithms optimize a single objective function, the convergence depends on the success of greedy pursuit algorithms involved in each iteration step.
 We have observed empirical convergence for both Algorithm~\ref{algo:basedict} and~\ref{algo:coding} in all the experiments reported below.

+During training, the domain dictionary learning consists of multiple k-SVD procedures, and the complexity of k-SVD is analyzed in details in \cite{ksvd2}.
+The complexity of Algorithm 2 is more critical, as domain-invariant sparse coding is usually performed at testing.
+As shown later, it usually takes about 10 iterations for Algorithm 2 to converge, and each iteration consists of three OMP operations.
+As discussed in \cite{ksvd2, omp-comp}, different implementations of OMP have different complexities.
+Considering a signal of dimension $m$ with assumed sparsity $t$, and a dictionary of $N$ atoms, OMP implemented using the QR Decomposition has the complexity of $Nt + mt + t^2$. }